Matt Vierling Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 3.88 team ERA ranks ninth among all league pitching staffs.
+- The Blue Jays' 3.86 team ERA ranks ninth across all MLB pitching staffs.

-- The right-hander last appeared on Sunday against the Boston Red Sox, when he threw five innings, allowing two earned runs while giving up five hits.
+- The right-hander last appeared on Wednesday against the Chicago White Sox, when he tossed six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.